illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 </p>

 ## Requirements
-- SDXL Turbo model like "DreamShaperXL v2 model"
+- SDXL Turbo model like "DreamShaperXL v2 model", it will be automatically downloaded.
-	- SFW v2 Turbo DPM++ SDE: https://civitai.com/models/112902?modelVersionId=341981
 - invoke (Optional, but recommended to easily build and run the app)
 - HuggingFace's accelerate, diffusers and transformers
 - Pytorch